elenapan/dotfiles/README.md

    This file allows you to set user preferences, choose themes, configure default layouts for each tag, window rules and more.
    It is also responsible for initializing all necessary desktop components.

-+ 🚀 `autostart.sh`

-   The commands in in this file will run every time AwesomeWM restarts.

-   If you would like to run something only **once on login**, I suggest you create the file `~/.xprofile`, make it executable and put the commands you want in it.

 + ⌨️ `keys.lua`

    It initializes global and client keybinds.